 Milner Archives and Special Collections holds materials related to the history of the University, from its beginnings as an industrial school for girls through its present status as Alabama's co-educational public liberal arts college.
 A number of archival collections have been digitized.
 Special collections include the Pat Scales research collection of children's and young adult literature and the W.M.
 "Mack" Wyatt Digital Archive of local area newspapers.
 University Archivist Carey Heatherly works closely with faculty and students to incorporate archival materials into classes.
 He may be reached at email@example.com or 205-665-6107.

 11. What kind of digital media equipment and support does the library offer?

 The Digital Media Lab offers UM students, faculty, and staff assistance in the use of digital media equipment, software, and editing.
 The DML includes a Mac computer lab with Adobe Creative Cloud, Microsoft Office for Apple, iMovie, iPhoto, Image Capture, iTunes, and other appropriate software.
-Three 3D printers and a 3D scanner are available in the 3D Print Lab, and a Sound Lab provides a variety of equipment that allows students in all disciplines to produce, record, and edit audio and video commentary.
-Mike Price, Digital Media Librarian, is available for consultation and faculty support at email@example.com or 205-665-6105.
-The library also has Chromebooks, iPads, video cameras, design tablets, and headphones available for use.
+Three 3D printers and a 3D scanner are available in the 3D Print Lab, and a Virtual Reality / Augmented Reality space is provided for student and faculty use.
+Mike Price, Digital Media Librarian, is available for consultation and faculty support at firstname.lastname@example.org or 205-665-6105.
+The library also has Chromebooks, iPads, video cameras, design tablets, and headphones that can be checked out.